-Successful completion leads to Wisconsin DPI 910 Health Professional Educator and 530 Physical Education Professional Educator teaching license.
+- Are licensed as both a Wisconsin DPI 910 Health Professional Educator and 530 Physical Education Professional Educator upon graduation.

-4) Pass the Praxis I exam or meet the requirements for ACT of 23 composite score.
-No section score lower than a 20.
+- Pass the Praxis I exam or meet the requirements for an ACT composite score of 23.
+No section score can be lower than 20.